 Aldi has become the unofficial grocery store of choice for the financial independence movement.
 They have done an amazing job changing their image during the past several years.
 When I was in my early 20s it was embarrassing to claim to shop at Aldi, and now it’s the hip thing to do.
 It’s not just hip in the personal finance community, but in mainstream.
 New Aldi stores are opening all over the United States.
+Aldi hiring is at an all time high.
 They recently invested $3.4 billion to open 2,500 additional stores nation-wide.
 Many jobs will become available during the next several years.
 Individuals may be wondering what it takes to get hired at Aldi.

 If you don’t know much about Aldi, below is a summary from their website: